-Our cash is maintained in checking accounts, money market accounts, money market mutual funds, U.S. government agency securities, certificates of deposit, commercial paper, corporate notes and corporate bonds at major financial institutions.
-Since early 2022, interest rates have risen which is increasing our interest income.
-Due to recent uncertainty in the banking industry, interest rates dropped in March 2023 causing a gain in investments held over various maturities.
-This gain resulted in a lower net unrealized loss balance of \$2.7 million as of March 31, 2023.
+Our cash, cash equivalents, and investments are maintained in checking accounts, money market accounts, money market funds, U.S. government agency securities, certificates of deposit, commercial paper, corporate notes and corporate bonds at major financial institutions.
+Beginning in early 2022, interest rates began to rise, increasing our interest income.
+These rates began to stabilize in the second half of 2023 and have remained relatively consistent.
+During the three months ended March 31, 2024, we incurred unrealized losses primarily due to changes in interest rates.
 Due to the short-term nature of these investments and our intention to hold these investments to maturity, we do not expect to recognize these losses.
 Even with the rise or further potential rise in interest rates, we do not expect interest income to be a significant source of funding.
-In addition, our investment portfolio historically has not been adversely impacted by problems in the credit markets, but there can be no assurance that our investment portfolio will not be adversely affected in the future
+In addition, our investment portfolio historically has not been adversely impacted by problems in the credit markets, but there can be no assurance that our investment portfolio will not be adversely affected in the future.

-Our cash requirements in the short and long term consist primarily of operational and manufacturing expenditures, a portion of which contain contractual or other obligations.
+Our cash requirements in the short and long term consist of operational, manufacturing, and capital expenditures, a portion of which contain contractual or other obligations.
 We plan to fund our cash requirements with our current financial resources together with our anticipated receipts from product sales.
 We manage future cash requirements relative to our long-term business plans.
-Our primary uses of cash and operating expenses relate to administering clinical trials, manufacturing and marketing our products, paying employees and consultants, and providing technology and facility infrastructure to support our operations.
+Our primary uses of cash and operating expenses relate to marketing and manufacturing our products, paying employees and consultants, administering clinical trials, and providing technology and facility infrastructure to support our operations.

 We have three kinds of long-term contractual commitments - operating leases, licensing and royalty commitments, and purchase obligations.
-Our operating lease for approximately 32,000 square feet of useable laboratory and office space, as amended, has a term of 14.3 years ending in May 2029.
+Our operating lease for 32,000 square feet of useable laboratory and office space, as amended, has a term of 14.3 years ending in May 2029.
+Refer to Note 7 - Right of Use Assets and Lease Liabilities to our condensed consolidated financial statements for further details.

-We entered into an exclusive license with Bristol-Myers Squibb Company (BMS), for which we are obligated to make tiered single-digit percentage royalty payments on sales of licensed products.
-As of March 31, 2023, we have outstanding royalty liabilities of \$4.7 million.
+We entered into an exclusive license agreement with BMS for which we are obligated to make tiered single-digit percentage royalty payments on sales of licensed products.
 The amount of future royalty obligations are dependent on future net product sales of the licensed product.
-The Company may also be obligated to make other milestone payments to BMS for each licensed product of up to an aggregate of \$14.75 million.
+We may also be obligated to make other milestone payments to BMS for each licensed product of up to an aggregate of \$14.75 million.
+Refer to Note 8 - Commitments and Contingencies to our condensed consolidated financial statements for further details.

-In addition, we enter into certain other long-term commitments for goods and services that are outstanding for periods greater than one year.
-We recently amended certain manufacturing service agreements committing the Company to certain minimum annual purchase commitments for which we anticipate payments being made within the years 2025 through 2029.
-We also enter into short-term agreements with various vendors and suppliers of goods and services in the normal course of operations through purchase orders.
-Such short-term agreements are generally outstanding for periods less than a year and are settled by cash payments upon delivery of goods and services.
+In addition, we have entered into certain other long-term commitments for goods and services that are outstanding for periods greater than one year including clinical trial agreements.
+We have certain manufacturing service agreements committing the Company to certain minimum annual purchases through 2029.
+We also have entered into short-term agreements with various vendors and suppliers of goods and services in the normal course of operations through purchase orders.
+Such short-term agreements are settled by cash payments upon delivery of goods and services.
 The nature of the work being conducted under these agreements is such that, in most cases, the services may be stopped on short notice without penalty.
 In such event, we would not be liable for the full amount of the agreement.
-We also have entered into clinical trial agreements which may span over multiple years.